Karelianism

 The painters Akseli Gallen-Kallela and Louis Sparre are usually mentioned as the founders of the movement.
 They were soon joined by the sculptor Emil Wikström, the writers Juhani Aho, Eino Leino and Ilmari Kianto, the composers Jean Sibelius and P.J.
 Hannikainen, the architects Yrjö Blomstedt and Victor Sucksdorff, and many others.

 Later, towards the Second World War, some of the ideas of Karelianism were taken over by an irredentist movement aspiring to create a larger Finland.
-Thus some of the ideas put forward by Karelianism were used as a motivation to the proposal of a Greater Finland, a single state encompassing many Baltic Finns.
+Thus some of the ideas put forward by Karelianism were used as a motivation for the proposal of a Greater Finland, a single state encompassing many Baltic Finns.